Useful Links 1

 Ancient Mexico & Central America: Archaeology and Culture History by Susan Toby Evans.
 Review of first edition.

 Anthropological Index Online is published by the Royal Anthropological Institute in cooperation with the Centre for Anthropology, British Museum.

 Anthropologist: A Day in the life of a Anthropologist from The Princeton Review.
 A Day in the Life - Anthropologist.
 YouTube video, 1:53 min.

 Anthropology.
 Resources from American Museum of Natural History.
 Include Tools and Methods, Prehistory, Magic, Ritual, and Belief, Art (music, dance, dress), Archaeology, Human Evolution.

 Anthropology and Archaeology.
-Fact Sheets, Reading Lists and Links from Smithsonian Institution.
+Archaeology, Ethnology and Physical Anthropology Collections from Smithsonian Institution.

 Anthropology Explorer.
 A glossary - dictionary - collection of terms - terminology related to the field of anthropology.